Automated Asset Verification

 We will not disclose this information except as described in this policy.

-Verification Service delivery: We will disclose to the borrower’s lender the information we receive from his/her financial institutions in order to deliver the Verification of Asset service.
+Verification Service delivery: We will disclose the information we receive from the borrower’s financial institutions to the requesting lender, as well as to any other parties that the borrower authorizes us to provide such information, to deliver the Verification of Deposit and Asset service.

-Disclosure for legal reasons: We may release personal information to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena or court order; or (2) in special cases, such as a physical threat to you or others, a threat to homeland security, a threat to our system or network, or cases in which we believe it is reasonably necessary to investigate or prevent harm, fraud, abuse, or illegal conduct.
-In the event that we are legally compelled to disclose a borrower’s personal information to a third party, we will make reasonable efforts to notify the borrower unless doing so would violate the law or court order.
+Disclosure for legal reasons: We may release personal information to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena or court order; or (2) in special cases, such as a physical threat to the borrower or others, a threat to homeland security, a threat to our system or network, or cases in which we believe it is reasonably necessary to investigate or prevent harm, fraud, abuse, or illegal conduct.
+If we are legally compelled to disclose your personal information to a third party, we will make reasonable efforts to notify the borrower unless doing so would violate the law or court order.

 Agents and contractors: Contractors who assist in operating our business and providing products or services sometimes have access to borrowers’ personal information.
 These contractors include vendors and suppliers that provide us with technology, services, and/or content for the operation and maintenance of our site.
 Access to borrowers’ personal information by these contractors is limited to the information reasonably necessary for the contractor to perform its limited function.
 Contractors have an obligation under their contracts with us to keep borrower information confidential and to comply with our privacy and security policies.